-As it’s probably become clear by now, I’m often drawn to places because they’ve appeared in a film or novel (see Harry Potter and anything Jane Austen), and Petra was no exception.
+As it’s probably become clear by now, I’m often drawn to places because they’ve appeared in a film or novel (see Harry Potter and anything Jane Austen), and visiting Petra, Jordan was no exception.
 As a pint-sized Indiana Jones fan, Petra was one of the most recognizable and truly visitable places in The Last Crusade, so it was an early addition to my childhood bucket list.

-As is often the case with travel expectations, there’s so much more to a site than what we can see in the confines of a screen or read in black and white letters on a page.
-Often the real place is a shock of depth, colors and aromas, and the way all our senses are engaged eventually blows past the limits of our own imaginations.
+There’s so much more to this site than what we can see in the confines of a screen or read in black and white letters on a page.
+Often the real place is a shock of depth, colors and aromas.
+The way all our senses are engaged eventually blows past the limits of our own imaginations.

 So what is Petra?

 There are a variety of ways to enter the city, and the Nabateans made sure none were easy.
-The walls of the Siq reach up to 650 feet high, wrapping you in rose and rust rock striations for about 20 minutes until you spill out at the end of the mile-long path to take in the first peek of the imposing Treasury.
+The walls of the Siq reach up to 650 feet high, wrapping you in rose and rust rock striations for about 20 minutes.
+Then you’ll spill out at the end of the mile-long path to take in the first peek of the imposing Treasury.

 Knowing it’s coming around the next turn, or maybe the next, or definitely this one, leaves you feeling more like intrepid Indiana Jones than ever.

-There are more than 800 unearthed stone tombs in Petra, and the Kazneh, commonly known as the Treasury, is the most recognizable.
+There are more than 800 unearthed stone tombs in Petra.
+The Kazneh, commonly known as the Treasury, is the most recognizable.
 Thanks, Harrison Ford!

 But as far as we know, the Treasury never served as a bank or vault.
-The name Kazneh means treasure and derives from the Bedouin legend that the Pharaoh chasing the Israelites hid his loot on top of the building.
+The name Kazneh means treasure.
+It derives from the Bedouin legend that the Pharaoh chasing the Israelites hid his loot on top of the building.

 Whatever the truth may be, it hardly matters now.
 As the first striking facade you see upon exiting the Siq, the Treasury is nothing short of a jaw-dropping marvel.